-- 38 -CONSEQUENCES FOR VIOLATIONS:
+CONSEQUENCES FOR VIOLATIONS:

-School personnel are encouraged to use a wide variety of behavioral supports both to help students selfregulate their behavior and to pre-empt student misconduct wherever possible.
-When it is evident that these supports have failed to prevent inappropriate or unacceptable behavior, it is essential that prompt, corrective action is taken as defined herein.
+School personnel are encouraged to use a wide variety of behavioral supports both to help students self-regulate their behavior and to pre-empt student misconduct wherever possible.
+When it is evident that these supports have failed to prevent inappropriate or unacceptable behavior, prompt, corrective action must be taken as defined herein.
 Students and parents/guardians can expect to be treated reasonably, fairly, and consistently whenever action is taken by school personnel to address student Code of conduct violations.